-The sensitivity analysis of the PROFILE model using homogeneous soil physical and/or mineralogical properties demonstrated that the variations in soil physical properties (i.e. soil bulk density and specific exposed mineral surface area) with depth had a greater influence than mineralogy on the observed change in $W{profile}$ with soil depth.
-In terms of the ratios of sums of squares, the 'homogeneous soil physics' of scenario (1) produced 75% or more of the error obtained with 'homogeneous soil physics and mineralogy' (scenario (3)), leaving a mere 25% or less to the 'homogeneous mineralogy' of scenario (2); also see Tables S1 and S2.
-The soil physical inputs that were more important for PROFILE weathering rates are indicated in Figs. S1 and S2.
-There was a strong linear and positive relationship between exposed mineral surface area and $W{profile}$ for all elements at both sites, with R^2 values ranging from 0.65 to 0.89 (Fig. S1).
-The relationship between bulk density and $W{profile}$ was also strong and showed the same linear response, although R^2 values were lower, 0.40-0.70 (Fig. S2).
+The sensitivity analysis of the PROFILE model using homogeneous soil physical and/or mineralogical properties demonstrated that the variations in soil physical properties (i.e. soil bulk density and specific exposed mineral surface area) with depth had a greater influence than mineralogy on the observed change in W{profile} with soil depth.
+In terms of the ratios of sums of squares, the homogenous soil physics scenario (1) produced 75% or more of the error obtained with homogenous soil physics and mineralogy (scenario (3)) leaving a mere 25 % or less to the homogenous mineralogy of scenario (2); see also Figs. S4 and S5.
+The soil physical inputs that were most important for PROFILE weathering rates are indicated in Figs. S4 and S5.
+There was a strong linear and positive relationship between exposed mineral surface area and W{profile} for all elements at both sites, with R^2 values ranging from 0.65 to 0.89 (Fig. S6).
+The relationship between bulk density and W{profile} was also strong and showed the same linear response, although R^2 values were lower, 0.40-0.70 (Fig. S7).